AdobeDocs/campaign.en/help/v8/start/campaign-faq.md

     Adobe Campaign comes with a set of dashboards and tools to monitor your email deliveries.

-    [Click here to learn](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/monitoring-deliveries/about-delivery-monitoring.html) how to make sure your messages are being sent, monitor the execution and engage action if an error occurs.
+    [Read out Campaign Classic v7 documentation to learn](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/monitoring-deliveries/about-delivery-monitoring.html) how to make sure your messages are being sent, monitor the execution and engage action if an error occurs.

 1. Can I monitor workflow execution?

-    :arrow_upper_right: Understand how to monitor Campaign workflow execution [in this page](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/executing-a-workflow/starting-a-workflow.html).
+    :arrow_upper_right: Understand how to monitor Campaign workflow execution [in Campaign Classic](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/executing-a-workflow/starting-a-workflow.html).

 1. Which systems and components Campaign v8 is compatible with?